Request For Comment on Draft Specification for The CXING Programming Language.

 The equals() function returns true if the string equals s2 and false otherwise.
 If the 2 strings are of the same length, it is guaranteed that the comparison is done without cryptographically exploitable time side-channel.

 The map() function creates an object that is a parsed representation of the underlying data structure.
 This object can be used to modify the memory backing of the data structure if the corresponding memory backing is writable.
-The memory backing is writable by default, and the circumstances under which it's not is implementation-defined.
+The memory backing is writable by default, and the circumstances under which it's not writable is implementation-defined.

 Library for the Describing Data Structure Layout